Baylor Orators Toastmasters at Lunch

 How Toastmasters works.

 At Toastmasters, members learn by speaking to groups and working with others in a supportive environment.
-A typical Toastmasters club is made up of 20 to 30 people who meet once a week for about an hour.
-Each meeting gives everyone an opportunity to practice:
+A typical Toastmasters club is made up of 15-20 people who meet once a week for about an hour.
+Meeting roles are assigned weekly in an effort to give everyone an opportunity to practice:

 The Tools You Use.

-Upon joining a Toastmasters club, each new member receives a variety of manuals and resources on speaking.
-Members also have access to other books as well as audio and video cassettes on speaking and leading.
-They also receive the award-winning The Toastmaster, a monthly magazine that offers the latest insights on speaking and leadership techniques.
+Upon joining a Toastmasters club, each new member chooses a path.
+Members have access to online resources through the TM website and receive The Toastmaster, a monthly magazine that offers the latest insights on speaking and leadership techniques.

 Toastmasters and Leadership.